bolt/docs/source/contenttypes-and-records.md

     with an underscore.
 If a specific template is not chosen in the record editor, the record will be rendered with the default template for that contenttype.
   - `image`: Simple image upload/select field.
-Currently takes one optional attribute (attrib:) parameter 'title' — this will allow you to specify text that you can call in your templates to retreive either/or captions or alt text for your image layout.
+Currently takes an optional attribute (attrib:) parameter `title` — this will allow you to specify text that you can call in your templates to retreive either/or captions or alt text for your image layout.
+    Valid options for the attributes are `title`, `alt` and `[ title, alt]`.
+You can retrieve these attributes in your templates using `{{ record.values.image.title }}`.
 ```apache
     image:
         type: image